razor-network/docs-v2/docs/consume-data-feeds/transparent-forwarder.md

 To consume the Razor Network price feeds, your contract should reference `ITransparentForwarder`.
 This is an interface that defines the external functions implemented by Data Feeds.

-- **`fetchResult(bytes calldata _data)`**: This function requires `calldata` from the [Merkle API](./api.md) for a particular collection.
+- **`updateAndGetResult(bytes calldata _data)`**: This function requires `calldata` from the [Merkle API](./api.md) for a particular collection.
 The function updates the collections results to the latest values reported by the API and makes them available on-chain.
 This calldata constructed is unique for each collection and consists of `(merkleRoot, proof, result, signature)`.
 Where each parameter is described as follows:
     - `merkleRoot(bytes32)`: The root of the Merkle tree created by the API service for the particular collection.
     - `proof(bytes32[])`: The Merkle proof for the result of the particular collection within the Merkle tree created.
     - `result(uint256 result, int8 power, uint256 lastUpdatedTimestamp)`: The result of the collection reported.